THartmanOfTheRedwoods/Java-Lab-006/README.md

 Analyze the execution of the loop in the Java program [LoopExecAnalysis.java](src/LoopExecAnalysis.java).

 1. Create a table showing the values of variables i and n during the execution of the loop and add it as markdown below this question, or as an image in this project.

 2. Determine the output of the program and state it below.
+ - The out put is:
+    - 10
+    - 5
+    - 6
+    - 3
+    - 4
+    - 2
 3. Discuss if you can prove that this loop terminates for any positive value of n below this question.
+ - When i is even it will be divided by 2 until it reaches 1 and when i is odd it is incremented by 1 then follows the same path as the even numbers.
+The value for i will eventually reach 1 or less which terminates the loop, so the loop terminates for any positive value of n.
 ## Part 2: Square Root Approximation

 **Objective:**